Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \textbf{S/MIME (CMS).} Secure/Multipurpose Internet Mail Extensions (S/MIME) provides end-to-end authentication and confidentiality for enterprise email using the Cryptographic Message Syntax (CMS, RFC~5652) as its container format \cite{rfc8551,rfc5652}.
 CMS defines \emph{SignedData} objects (digital signatures over message content and attributes) and \emph{EnvelopedData} objects (a content-encryption key, e.g., AES, wrapped for one or more recipients).
 In typical deployments, signatures use RSA or ECDSA, while confidentiality relies on either RSA key transport (the CEK encrypted to the recipient’s RSA public key) or ECC key agreement (ECDH per RFC~5753) to derive a key-encryption key (KEK) that wraps the CEK \cite{rfc5753}.
 Because S/MIME generally lacks forward secrecy (the CEK is bound to recipients’ long-term public keys), captured ciphertexts remain decryptable if those long-term keys are compromised in the future.

-If large-scale quantum computers become available, Shor-type attacks would be expected to enable (i) \emph{forgery} of CMS \emph{SignedData} produced with RSA/ECDSA, and (ii) retrospective decryption (\emph{HTDL}) of CMS \emph{EnvelopedData} that used RSA key transport or ECDH for key establishment.
-The symmetric layer (e.g., AES-GCM) would remain viable with sufficient key length, but past messages protected under classical public-key mechanisms could be exposed.
+Quantum attacks would be expected to enable (i) \emph{forgery} of CMS \emph{SignedData} produced with RSA/ECDSA, and (ii) retrospective decryption (\emph{HNDL}) of CMS \emph{EnvelopedData} that used RSA key transport or ECDH for key establishment.
+The symmetric layer (e.g., AES-GCM) would remain viable but past messages protected under classical public-key mechanisms could be exposed.

-\textbf{OpenPGP/GPG.} OpenPGP (as implemented by GnuPG or GPG) is widely used for securing email, files, software distribution, and data backups with public-key encryption and digital signatures \cite{rfc4880,openpgp-backups,gpg-backup-secretkeys,gpg-backup-guide}.
-Users frequently encrypt entire backup archives—or private keys themselves—with GPG before storing them on local drives or in the cloud, ensuring data remains confidential even if storage media are compromised.

-In a post-quantum setting, OpenPGP is vulnerable in multiple dimensions: (i) forged signatures, (ii) HTDL decryption of archived files and backups, and (iii) exposure of stored private key backups.
+\textbf{OpenPGP/GPG.} OpenPGP is a foundational standard for securing email, software distribution, and data backups through asymmetric encryption and digital signatures \cite{rfc4880}.
+Historically reliant on RSA, ElGamal, and ECC primitives, OpenPGP implementations face a multi-faceted threat model in a post-quantum environment.
+These vulnerabilities manifest across three primary vectors: (i) the forgery of digital signatures, which undermines software supply chain integrity; (ii) the retrospective decryption of archived files and backups via HNDL; and (iii) the potential exposure of encrypted private key backups if they are protected by quantum-vulnerable algorithms.

 \textbf{DKIM.} DomainKeys Identified Mail (DKIM) is a standardized mechanism for authenticating the sending domain of email.
 When a message is transmitted, the sending mail transfer agent generates a digital signature over selected headers and the body, publishing the corresponding public key in the domain’s DNS zone.
 Receiving servers then retrieve the key via DNS and verify the signature, thereby linking the message to the purported sending domain rather than to an individual mailbox \cite{rfc6376}.
 Initially, DKIM deployments relied heavily on RSA-1024/2048 keys, with some support for ECDSA/Ed25519 signatures in modern profiles \cite{rfc8463}.